 Arc flash incidents typically occur in applications above 120V and can occur when electrical equipment is being serviced or inspected.
 An arc flash can cause serious equipment damage and render the equipment no longer usable, causing a disruption of a facility’s operation for hours or days, depending on the equipment, its age and how quickly service can be restored.
 The explosion also can completely destroy the equipment, leaving it unsuitable for service.

 More than sufficient time should be spent designing and evaluating high amperage circuit breakers and other products to limit the arc flash incident energy and provide the highest protection to workers exposed to arc flash hazards.
-Additionally, organizations should provide safety training, proper personal protective equipment (PPE), preventative maintenance services and other options that can help companies reduce the threat from electrical or arc flash incidents within their facilities.
+Additionally, organizations should provide proper Arc Flash electrical safety training and personal protective equipment (PPE), preventative maintenance services, and other options that can help companies reduce the threat from electrical or arc flash incidents within their facilities.

 - Establish a facility electrical safety program with clearly defined responsibilities.